je-suis-tm/graph-theory/README.md

 ### 12. Epidemic Outbreak

-In the classic epidemiology, a <a href=https://en.wikipedia.org/wiki/Dynamical_system>dynamic system</a> composed of three ordinary differential equations which represents Susceptible, Infected and Recovered is a standard approach.
-However, the homogeneity assumption of the population in the model does not exist in the real world.
-Each individual’s likelihood of infection is constrained by her/his geolocation and social circle.
-In an extreme case, an indigenous family living in Amazon rainforest is unlikely to interact with a Jewish family living in Caucasus mountains.
-Hence, agent-based model with population density and global air traffic incorporated has become Frank Sinatra of epidemiology in the recent decade.
-Whether it is <a href=https://en.wikipedia.org/wiki/Barab%C3%A1si%E2%80%93Albert_model>Barabási-Albert</a> following power-law distribution or <a href=https://en.wikipedia.org/wiki/Erd%C5%91s%E2%80%93R%C3%A9nyi_model>Erdős–Rényi</a> following Poisson distribution, the bonanza of random graph is inevitable.
+Amid the outbreak of the novel corona virus, we have observed a bonanza of agent-based simulation in epidemiology.
+By leveraging the probability generating function of a random graph, whether it is <a href=https://en.wikipedia.org/wiki/Barab%C3%A1si%E2%80%93Albert_model>Barabási-Albert model</a> following power-law distribution or <a href=https://en.wikipedia.org/wiki/Erd%C5%91s%E2%80%93R%C3%A9nyi_model>Erdős–Rényi model</a> following Poisson distribution, we are able to consume the least computing power to estimate the prevalence and the duration of COVID-19.

 ![alt text](https://github.com/je-suis-tm/graph-theory/blob/master/Epidemic%20Outbreak%20project/preview/gillespie.gif)